blaise442/reservation-system/README.md

 - [Tools](#tools)

 ## Overview
-This is a school project where we were tasked to create a restaurant website and \booking system using React and TypeScript on the frontend and Node.js, Express and MongoDB on the backend.
+This is a school project where we were tasked to create a restaurant website and \booking system we opted to use  React and TypeScript on the frontend and Node.js, Express and MongoDB on the backend.

-The restaurant has 3 seating each day and 15 tables in total.
-Each table can seat up to 6 guests.
+.
 We created functionality to also accommodate larger groups, so the booking system reserves the amount of tables needed.

-The project features full authentication for admin/staff who can log in and perform CRUD operations (access all bookings, add, edit and remove bookings).
+The project features full authentication for admin/staff who can log in and perform CRUD(Create , REad , update and Delete ) operations (access all bookings, add, edit and remove bookings).

-After you make an online reservation, you will receive an email confirmation along with a cancellation link.
+After you make an online reservation, you will receive an email confirmation along with a cancellation link and a notification that you may be charges $10 for cancelling.

 End-to-end tests were implemented using Cypress.